 Aspect Most herbs need a bright, sunny location with sun all day.
 Not only does the sun encourage good growth, but it also brings out the herb’s aromatic flavour.
 Herbs that grow with a little shade include mint, parsley, coriander and lemon balm.

-Soil Herbs grow in a wide range of soils but most require excellent drainage.
-In areas with poor drainage, grow herbs in raised garden beds (raised at least 30cm) or in large containers.
+Soil Herbs grow in a wide range of soils but most require excellent drainage, so mix in homemade compost and organic manure and/or Seasol Super Compost before planting.
+In areas with poor drainage, grow herbs in raised garden beds (raised at least 30cm) or in large containers using a premium potting mix such as Seasol Advanced Potting Mix.
 Mint is one of the exceptions as it needs moist soils.

 Climate Although many of our popular herbs are Mediterranean or subtropical plants, they grow in all temperate climates.
 In tropical zones, grow Mediterranean herbs through the dry season or in containers that can be sheltered from excess rain.